Heatmaps in advertising: see what grabs attention — and try it free

 Behavio's attention heatmaps are powered by the UNISAL model, developed by researchers at the University of Oxford.
 Built on Google's MobileNetV2 visual architecture, it's trained on 20,000+ eye-tracking experiments to accurately predict what captures attention in both static and moving images.

-This means you get scientifically validated predictions of where attention goes, reliable insights to optimize creative design, and results for both video and static visuals.
+This means you get scientifically validated predictions of where attention goes, reliable insights to optimize creative design, and results for both video and static visuals — usually in as little as 24 hours.

 How do I run a heatmap test on my own ad?